Jump to navigation

 IFTA reports not filed by the due date will be assessed a penalty of $50 or 10% of the total amount of tax due, whichever is greater.
 Interest will be assessed at the appropriate rate for each month, for each state for which tax is due.

-You may file and make payment through
+You may file and make payments through the Department's FREE online filing system,

 , but you must